liamb13/lucidity-next-sanity-starter/README.md

   <img alt="Use this template" src="./docs/use-this-template.png" width="138">
 </a>

-Install dependencies using `pnpm install` and run the dev servers for Next.js and Sanity with `pnpm g:dev`.
+Install dependencies using `pnpm install`.

+Run the dev servers for Next.js and Sanity with `pnpm g:dev`.

 For more detailed instructions, see the [Getting Started](./docs/index.md) guide.